Buy Litecoin

 Litecoin quadruples the supply of coins compared to Bitcoin and also reduces the block time by a factor of four.
 The hashing algorithms for Litecoin and Bitcoin also differ.
 Bitcoin uses SHA-256, whereas Litecoin uses Scrypt, a less complex algorithm.

-You can buy Litecoin on a cryptocurrency exchange such as Binance, Coinbase, or Kraken.
+You can buy Litecoin on a cryptocurrency exchange such as Coinbase or Kraken.
 You’ll need to create an account on the exchange, verify your identity, and deposit money from your bank to fund the purchase.
 Then, buy the amount of LTC you want using a market order or limit order.

 For safety, you can send the Litecoin you buy on an exchange to a self-custody wallet, such as Coinbase’s mobile wallet or Exodus wallet, or even a hardware wallet like Ledger.
 This step gives you control over your coins rather than holding your coins on an exchange.